ilpaijin/SelectAllFriends/README.md

 #SelectAllFriends

+##A Chrome Extension test.

+### Goal
-###Select all your friends and send them your invite.
+Select all your friends and send them your invite.